jorgediazjr/mini_programs_blend/README.md

 # Mini Programs Blend

-These mini programs help in the analysis of files produced from running "blend -a" and/or "blend -s"
+These mini programs help in the analysis of files produced from running `blend -a original.dat` and/or `blend -s tallest_height [smallest_height]`

 These additionals programs will only work if you have atleast executed blend in analysis mode.